Teri and her husband live on five acres in Central Ohio, with a vast lawn, three gardens, a farm pond, many trees, and a lot of yard work!

 - Pink Flowering Dogwood (Cornus florida ‘Rubra’; pink flowers with green leaves and red berries in the fall

 - Cloud Nine (Cornus florida 'Cloud 9'; white blooms)

 Leaves and Berries

-Similar to most trees, dogwoods produce green foliage but leafy shapes may be solid, variegated or in whorls.
-Leaves, in dark to light shades of green, depend on the tree type; they turn various hues of red in the autumn (bright-red, orange-red, crimson, etc).
+Similar to most trees, dogwoods produce green foliage, but leafy shapes may be solid, variegated or in whorls.
+Leaves, in dark to light shades of green, depending on the tree type; they turn various hues of red in the autumn (bright-red, orange-red, crimson, etc.).
 Birds and other wildlife will enjoy the autumn berries on some (but not all) varieties.
 For brightly-colored fall foliage, check these out:

 - Snow Boy (Cornus kousa ‘Snow Boy’; white-edged leaves that turn purple-red in autumn)

 - Flowering Dogwood (Cornus florida ‘Appalachian Blush’; leaves turn red with red berries in the fall)